 [picture a highly technical structural illustration with triangles, angles & numbers and lots of lines to make it look really complex … which is how architects and builders tell each other that the roof side bit must stick out from the house by enough so it doesn’t rain all down the side of your lovely new house]

 There was a major update of the building codes in 2006 and then again in 2012 (which actually came in to effect in this area in 2013 ‘cos it was a wee bitty late in being published).
-Personally I believe in working with the building inspectors and understanding in advance what they want to see rather than having surprises during a project … that’s never good.
-That is one reason I make sure that any designs / plans we are responsible for are very detailed but also easy to understand so less is left open to individual interpretation, but also of course so the client is clear on what they are getting.
+Personally, I believe in working with the building inspectors and understanding in advance what they want to see rather than having surprises during a project … that’s never good.
+That is one reason I make sure that any designs/plans we are responsible for our very detailed but also easy to understand so less is left open to individual interpretation, but also of course so the client is clear on what they are getting.

 Some useful links:-